bmbstack/ripple/README.md

 setting               | details
 ----------------------|----------------
-debugOn               | you can open application debug mode when developing domain                | the vps ip address or domain static                | Static serves static files from the directory templates             | directory to look for templates
+domain                | the vps ip address or domain static                | Static serves static files from the directory templates             | directory to look for templates